-Quite simply, the amount of calories coming in during football season are way more than you are burning.
-YOU WILL gain weight when this happens.
-Now, it depends on your goals.
+Quite simply, the amount of calories coming in during football season is way more than you are burning.
+You will gain weight when this happens.
+It depends on your goals.
 Are you trying to lose weight or to not gain weight?
-If so, then you need to exercise more during the week and even the weekend and/or reduce your food intake during the football weekend.
+If you are trying to lose, you need to exercise more during the week and even the weekend and/or reduce your food intake during the football weekend.

-If you are not trying to gain weight and you are noticing your increased size every year after the Super Bowl, and you have not lost it during the "off-season," you may want to alter your eating and exercise habits during the season.
+If you are not trying to gain weight and you notice you have increased size every year after the Super Bowl and you don't lose it during the "off-season," you may want to alter your eating and exercise habits during the season.

-Set a Goal - Just Pick One or Two - Pick a few of the options above and see if you can curb your calories coming in.
-A weight gain of 10 pounds or more is going to kill you early – especially if you continue you add 10 pounds every year, year after year.
-If your goal is to lose weight or even NOT GAIN WEIGHT during the football season, you are TWO HABITS away from success: One habit you must start and one habit you must break.
+Set a Goal, but Pick Just One or Two.
+Pick a few of the options above and see if you can curb your calories coming in.
+A weight gain of 10 pounds or more is going to kill you early, especially if you continue to add 10 pounds every year.
+If your goal is to lose weight or just not to gain weight during the football season, you are two habits away from success: One habit you must start and one habit you must break.
 You can do this.